GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 ### Tips

-- **Compiling DCSS with `make WEBTILES=y` command can take 25+ minutes**.
-Compile the code on your host machine and create your image from the compiled code to save time on your builds.
 - Multi-Stage Dockerfiles are important for keeping your image size down.
 You can always write your Dockerfile as a single stage, and then break it up once you've got the containerized application working.

 ### Advanced Challenges